Hyyote/In-depth-Windows-tweaking/README.md

    - Disabling DWM has way too many unintended effects, but this program makes it possible to use the most minimal version of DWM without breaking anything.

+   - For a more aggressive solution, my script can be used which only works up to Windows 10: https://github.com/Hyyote/files-/tree/main/DWM

 <br>
 <br>